KTUB: History

 Bustos Media used to own the station.
 In September 2010, Bustos transferred most of its licenses to Adelante Media Group as part of a settlement with its lenders.
-Alpha Media bought Adelante's Salt Lake City stations for $3.15 million on July 16, 2015.On October 17, 2022, KTUB went dark (broadcasting).
-A request for special temporary authority to remain silent was filed with the FCC on October 28, 2022 due to loss of KTUB's tower site lease and dismantlement of the station's radio towers.
+Alpha Media bought Adelante's Salt Lake City stations for $3.15 million on July 16, 2015.
+On October 17, 2022, KTUB went silent.
+A request for special temporary authority to remain silent was filed with the FCC on October 28, 2022, due to loss of KTUB's tower site lease and dismantlement of the station's radio towers.
+Alpha Media merged with Connoisseur Media on September 4, 2025.

+If the construction permit is complete and the station returns to air, it will have moved its transmitter to Murray, Utah, triplexing with KNIT, and KJJC.
+The station will drop down to 2,800 watts during the day, and 88 watts at night.
+This will significantly change its coverage area from its old site.